 Caring for a cat is more than just providing food, water and shelter.
 A responsible cat owner also has cat grooming to worry about.
 Cats, as we’re sure you’ve noticed, spend an awful lot of their time grooming themselves.
 Some people see that as vanity, but in reality it’s about cleanliness about practicality.
 Cats don’t like to do anything without a purpose.
 When they regularly lick their coats, they’re actually spreading saliva across their fur, which then slowly evaporates and cools the cat down.
+There even seems to be such a thing as a cat grooming ratio that most cats work to, according to this study.
 Chances are, if they’re doing something, they have good reason for it!

 In this article we’re going to look at the vast array of grooming products available for our beloved pets.
 We’re also going to discuss the reasons why cat grooming is